 FAIREST by Gail Carson Levine

 You may have noticed there are a lot of Gail Carson Levine books on this list!
 In this remake of "Snow White and the Seven Dwarfs," the Snow White figure, Aza, is not a princess, nor is she pretty.
 Instead, she has the most beautiful singing voice.
-At the castle, the prince's beautiful new bride, Ivi, forces Aza into a Cyrano situation in which Aza must "throw" her voice so that everyone thinks that Ivi is melodic, as well as lovely.
+At the castle, the king's beautiful new bride, Ivi, forces Aza into a Cyrano situation in which Aza must "throw" her voice so that everyone thinks that Ivi is melodic, as well as lovely.
 The opportunity to obtain a pretty face with the help of a magic mirror creates a dilemma for Aza who has to decide what her most valuable qualities actually are.
 Ages 8 and up.

 SNOW WHITE by Matt Phelan